Category | Dals RSS feed for this section

 Channa Masala - Chickpea Masala

 A multi-spiced dish with chickpeas, channa masala is a great favorite in north India.
-This is also a wise dish to have on the menu when you’re cooking Indian for a big gathering – it is easy to prepare in large quantities since there isn’t much chopping or watching over involved.
+This is also a wise dish to have on the menu when you’re cooking an Indian meal for a big gathering – it is easy to prepare in large quantities since there isn’t much chopping or watching over involved.

 (more…)